Differentiable quantum computational chemistry with PennyLane: Introduction

 The rest of this manuscript is organized as follows.
 The first section covers basic principles of quantum chemistry such as the electronic structure problem and methods based on linear combinations of atomic orbitals.
 We then focus on the differentiable implementation of the Hartree-Fock method, describing fundamental principles of automatic differentiation and explaining how they can be used to construct differentiable implementations of electronic integrals, Fock matrices, and solvers for self-consistent field equations.
 We also explain how to use these calculations to construct qubit representations of molecular Hamiltonians, which are also fully differentiable.\\

 We continue by providing an overview of quantum algorithms for quantum chemistry.
 We outline the core idea of using quantum computers to build many-body wavefunctions of molecules and compute expectation values of molecular Hamiltonians.
 We summarize the main methods for achieving this with a focus on variational approaches.
 The rest of the section describes how to design quantum circuits, compute expectation values, calculate ground and excited-state energies, and obtain exact energy derivatives, which can be used to perform geometry optimization and to compute vibrational normal modes and frequencies of molecules.
-As a final example, we describe how to use PennyLane to implement fully differentiable workflows for quantum chemistry capable of simultaneously optimizing gate parameters, nuclear coordinates, and basis set parameters.
+We describe how to use PennyLane to implement fully differentiable workflows for quantum chemistry capable of simultaneously optimizing gate parameters, nuclear coordinates, and basis set parameters.
+We also describe how symmetries present in a Hamiltonian can be used to taper off qubits and perform more efficient simulations.
+Finally, we demonstrate how to estimate quantum resources, such as the number of qubits, gates, and shots, for the variational quantum eigensolver (VQE) and quantum phase estimation (QPE) algorithms.
 Examples of PennyLane code are used throughout the manuscript as illustrations of the user interface.